-The CLS Director and chair of CLS Senior Leadership Team (SLT) and CLS Information Governance Steering Group (CLS IG SG) is IAO and is accountable to the UCL Senior Information Risk Owner (SIRO) for ensuring risks associated with processing personal data at CLS are properly managed.
+The CLS Managing Director and member of CLS Senior Leadership Team (SLT) and Chair of CLS Information Governance Steering Group (CLS IG SG) is IAO and is accountable to the UCL Senior Information Risk Owner (SIRO) for ensuring risks associated with processing personal data at CLS are properly managed.
 The IAO is assisted by other roles (including an Information Asset Administrator) across CLS who help ensure that participant data are processed according to relevant laws and standards.

 CLS Data Access Committee (DAC)